MarcoStb1993/robot_statemachine/statemachine_additions/README.md

-# Statemachine Additions
+# RSM Additions

-Additions to the statemachine including all mandatory plugin states and a plugin routine state.
+Additions to the RSM including all mandatory plugin states and a plugin routine state.
 Also an additional service provider is included.

 ## Documentation